andywenk/couchdb_day_hamburg/couchdb_day_january_2015.md

 ##TODO

+* print Signs where the event is
-* Announcement to CouchDB community, that they have to order tickets till 15.01.2015.
-After that day we will throw out the rest of the tickets
+* ~~Announcement to CouchDB community, that they have to order tickets till 15.01.2015.
+After that day we will throw out the rest of the tickets~~
-* write an email to all attendees from tito at 25.01.2015, if the really want their ticket.
-If not they shall cancel it please
+* ~~write an email to all attendees from tito at 25.01.2015, if the really want their ticket.
+If not they shall cancel it please~~
 * Hoodie activities to be started up from 06.01.2015
+	* status?
-* T-Shirts for organisers and attendees!
+* ~~T-Shirts for organisers and attendees!~~
 * ~~write introduction~~
 * get location
 	* ~~[Betahaus](http://hamburg.betahaus.de/startseite):~~